fearofcode/bateman/README.md

 The "sell trigger" is the amount above the price shares were purchased at to sell.
 If the sell trigger is not met by the end of the day, the shares are sold so that no positions are carried overnight.

-The stop loss is used in the normal sense as a risk management procedure to cut losses.
+The stop loss is used in the normal sense as a [risk management](http://www.investopedia.com/articles/trading/09/risk-management.asp) procedure to cut losses.

 So what does it actually give back to you?
 ------------------------------------------

-Sample values it might wind up spitting back would be "buy trigger = 0.1, sell trigger = 0.5, stop loss = 0.07".
+After downloading data from the Internet and running through the optimization process, some sample values it might wind up spitting back would be something like "buy trigger = 0.1, sell trigger = 0.5, stop loss = 0.07".
 This would be interpreted to mean the following:

 > "If the stock price is currently up $0.10 or more since the beginning of trading, then BUY; if, after buying, the stock has gone up an additional $0.50, SELL.
 Additionally, if, after buying, the stock price has gone down by $0.07 or more, sell.
 If we still haven't sold shares of stock and the end of the trading day is imminent, SELL, regardless of current share price".